 I keep a mason jar with a lid in our beekeeping bucket for collecting wax.
 There will often be small areas of comb that the bees have drawn out outside of the frames.
 Scraping these off keeps the hive clean but don’t let it go to waste!

-Chunks of wax should be picked up and placed in a jar or other container to save.
+Chunks of wax should be picked up and placed in a jar, metal cannister, plastic tub, or other container to save.
 Wax adds up quickly and soon enough you could have enough to make candles or other crafts!

 Bee Suit, Veil, and Gloves

 Beekeeping is an exciting endeavor with a sweet reward.
-Having a hive inspection toolkit ready to go will help your hive checks to go smoothly, and be more enjoyable!
+Having a beekeeper tool box ready to go will make for a more enjoyable and safe inspection!

 Be sure to print off a copy of my free Beekeeping Records printable so you can take thorough notes after every hive inspection, along with keeping track of your equipment, honey yield, and more!